 (This songs hilarious by the way)

-What you could do is use a subprogram, the tool change position might be a good place to put it.
+What you could do is use a subprogram, if you had one for tool change position you could dump the G10 there.

 That way each tool would read it.